wavesaudio/instl/sphinx/code/instl.rst

 .. data:: current_os

     Holds the current os discovered by a calling `platform.system()`.
-Values are either 'mac' or 'win'.
+Values are either 'Mac' or 'Win'.